-In his usual historical examples Greene talks about Stalin.
-Stalin came to loath his closest friends because he had to play the charming game with them.
+In his usual historical examples, Greene talks about Stalin.
+Stalin came to loathe his closest friends because he had to play a charming game with them.
 And why should he be charming with anyone?

-This is an important lesson of how power can turn friendships into enemies.
+This is an important lesson about how power can turn friendships into enemies.

 The Law of Role-playing

 Humans are consummate actors, we all wear a mask and we all learn how to lie.

 We adapt ourselves to our groups and we are so good at acting that we don’t even realize we do.